 - Age– The Age Discrimination Employment Act (ADEA) applies to employees over the age of 40 and protects them from unfair treatment and/or termination because of their age.

 - Religion – Numerous state and federal rules prohibit religious discrimination in the workplace, including Title VII of the Civil Rights Act of 1964.
 Among other things, employers are generally required to provide reasonable accommodations for employees’ religious practices and beliefs (unless they show that doing so would be unreasonably burdensome).

 - Pregnancy – Unfortunately, there is a long history of employers denying career opportunities to women for fear that they might become pregnant.
 But your gender, your pregnancy, and your maternity leave are protected from discrimination by law.
 Many of these protections extend to other family responsibilities as well (including, in some cases, to men who provide some form of family care).
-A Massachusetts employment discrimination lawyer in our office can help.

 - Sexual Orientation – Discrimination against LGBTQ employees continues to be one of the most pressing gay rights concerns in America.
 Many state and federal laws apply to discrimination on the basis of sexual orientation or gender identity.